 My editing career began in 2012, when I edited blog articles for small and medium-sized businesses.
 I started editing books in 2016, when I began work for Ooligan Press.
 I am most familiar with Chicago style, though I am comfortable navigating any style guide and adhering to its rules.

 I've spent countless hours flipping through The Chicago Manual of Style, and I've developed a keen eye for errors and inconsistencies.
-Below are three spreadsheets with proofing notes, all of which are for books published through Ooligan Press.
-Each of the proofreads were collaborative, with the sections split between several proofreaders.
+Below is brief overview of my proofreading experience.

 - At the Waterline by Brian K. Friesen: print proofread, pages 92–136